brooklynrail/brooklynrail-platform/content/events/2020/09/amanda-gluibizzi-and-jason-rosenfeld-with-wayne-thiebuad.md

 ---
-title: Amanda Gluibizzi and Jason Rosenfeld with Wayne Thiebuad
+title: Wayne Thiebaud with Amanda Gluibizzi and Jason Rosenfeld
 summary: Artist [Name] and writer [name] discuss creative life in the context of our new social reality
 people: